Emmanuel-okugo/personal_c_work/c_in_21_days/pointers/README.md

-## this directory contains progeams focused on pointers
+## this directory contains programs focused on pointers